datascopeanalytics/dix/README.md

 **Prerequisites: Python 2.6+, [wc](http://en.wikipedia.org/wiki/Wc_) (which is included on most *nix OSs)**

-Run `sudo pip install dix` to install dix from PyPI (`dix` needs sudo access so that it can add itself to your path for convenient running from anywhere).
+Run `sudo pip install dix` to install dix from PyPI (`dix` needs sudo access to set permissions so you can run it from anywhere).

 More installation options coming soon.